xocelyk/xocelyk.github.io/_posts/2024-12-26-cot-interp.md

 ---

+# Acknowledgements

-Thank you to Neel Nanda and Arthur Conmy for supervising the beginning of this work, and Arthur and Maggie von Ebers for reading drafts of this post.
+Thanks to Neel Nanda and Arthur Conmy for supervising the beginning of this work during MATS, and Arthur and Maggie von Ebers for reading drafts of this post.

 ---